Exclusive: Laureate Education readies IPO: sources

 Laureate, which was taken private by a consortium led by its chief executive, Douglas L. Becker, and buyout firm KKR & Co LP (KKR.N) for $3.82 billion in 2007, is in the process of appointing investment banks for the IPO, the people said.

-A Laureate Education spokesman did not immediately respond to a request for comment while KKR declined to comment.
+A spokesman for Baltimore, Maryland-based Laureate did not immediately respond to a request for comment, while KKR declined to comment.

 Laureate Education runs a network of 60 accredited campus-based and online universities offering undergraduate and graduate degrees to more than 675,000 students around the world, according to its website.

+The consortium that bought Laureate in 2007 also included investment firms Citigroup Private Equity, S.A.C.
+Capital Management LLC, SPG Partners, Bregal Investments, Caisse de depot et placement du Quebec, Sterling Capital, Makena Capital, Torreal S.A. and Southern Cross Capital.

+Laureate's offering puts an end to a long drought in the higher education IPO market in the U.S. The last education IPO was that of Education Management EDMC.O in October 2009 .

-(Reporting by Olivia Oran, Greg Roumeliotis in New York and A. Ananthalakshmi in Bangalore; Editing by Tim Dobbyn)
+(Reporting by Olivia Oran and Greg Roumeliotis in New York and A. Ananthalakshmi in Bangalore; editing by Carol Bishopric)